geojeff/busser/README.md

 Prominent Note at the Top
 =========================

-This program does not work yet.
-If you get it running, you'll get a blank web page with errors.
-2012-01-22.
+This program does not well work yet...

 UPDATE 2012-01-23: Jasko reported in irc a problem trying an older SC app against master, and it turns out to be the same thing plaguing waiter.
 If